Wall Street Breakfast: Eurozone Growth Outpaces The U.S.

 The voice interface craze has reached a new height after Starbucks (NASDAQ:SBUX) announced two forms of voice ordering, on iPhones (AAPL) and on the talking speakers featuring Amazon's (AMZN) Alexa assistant.
 To order or not to order?
 The company is also facing threats of a boycott from some customers after CEO Howard Schultz promised to hire 10,000 refugees over the next five years, possibly jeopardizing some jobs that would have gone to American citizens.

 It's getting more political...
-LYFT has surged past its UBER in iPhone downloads for the first time.
+LYFT has surged past UBER in iPhone downloads for the first time.
 It follows a weekend internet campaign urging passengers to "#deleteUber" after protesters accused the latter of trying to break up an anti-Trump taxi strike at New York's JFK airport.
 Lyft has even climbed the top free apps chart to No. 4, surpassing Uber, which is in 13th place.

 In Asia, Japan -1.7%.
 Hong Kong closed.
 China closed.
 India -0.7%.